psu13/mutable-hakyll/posts/what-is-in-a-pointer.md

 #### The Big Picture

-Pointers are a type of value that programming languages use to store the _name_ of some other value.
+Pointers are a type of value that programming languages use to store a _name of_ or _reference to_ some other value.

 In high level languages these names can be conceptually high level and abstract.
 They might even be something as esoteric as a [_function_](./the-ultimate-goto.html) that